Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 # Music Player
 Static to Basic Objects, developing a Music Player either as a CS20-30 Review or CS10 Course Long Project

+Applications of Music Program: promoted by a simple website hosted on GitHub (HTML & CSS, or JavaScript DOM)
+- [] Drawing App, will be a lesson
+- [] Celebration Card, not a lesson but can be exported as a computer app and downloaded by anyone

 ---

 **Reminder:** ReadMe.MD should be known as a list making tool with HTML and GitHub Markdown